 Wondering where to stay in Croatia?
 Whether you’re looking for a tropical coastal resort or a historical European getaway, we’re here to help you find your ideal spot.
-Here are the 15 best places to stay in Croatia, from awesome medieval cities to off-the-beaten-path coastal towns.
+Here are the 16 best places to stay in Croatia, from awesome medieval cities to off-the-beaten-path coastal towns.

 Croatia is well-known for its sunny beaches, but its capital city is actually not on the coast.
 Zagreb is a lovely European city in the north of the country, close to the Slovenian border.
-This can be the perfect stop if you want to see “real Croatia”, away from the touristy coastline, or if you’re on your way into Northern Europe.
+This can be the perfect stop if you want to see “real Croatia,” away from the touristy coastline, or if you’re on your way into Northern Europe.

 Pula is the capital of the Istrian Peninsula, in the north of Croatia.
-It’s best known for the remains of a giant Roman amphitheater, much like the Colosseum in Rome—tons of travelers flock to see it year-round.
-But there’s more to Pula than just the amphitheater!
-You’ll also find some beautiful sandy beaches, not to mention nonstop nightlife.
-It’s a great place to stay if you’re looking for a sunny beach vacation without all the crowds that you’ll find in the south of the country.
+It’s best known for the remains of a giant Roman amphitheater, much like the Colosseum in Rome, and tons of travelers flock to see the Pula Arena year-round.
+Other Roman sights include the Forum (main square), Arch of the Sergii, and Temple of Augustus.

 Dalmatia is the southern coastal region of Croatia, where you’ll find a lot of the most popular island and beachside destinations—including Split, Croatia’s second-largest city.
 A trip to Split is sure to be endlessly entertaining, with centuries of history visible in the architecture, tons of gorgeous pebble beaches, and some delicious regional cuisine (fresh-caught fish is on the menu everywhere).

-It may look old, but Dubrovnik and the surrounding riviera actually have some incredible bars, restaurants and beach resorts—it’s the perfect spot for a luxurious riviera vacation, at half the cost of the French or Italian rivieras.
+It may look old, but Dubrovnik and the surrounding riviera actually have some incredible bars, restaurants, and beach resorts—it’s the perfect spot for a luxurious riviera vacation, at half the cost of the French or Italian rivieras.